Part 26: "Here Comes Peter Cottontail" and Riley Sells Songs...

-This is my favorite photograph of my father, which was given to me after my uncle Victor Shepard died.
+This is my favorite photograph of my father.
+When my uncle Vic died, I was given his personal belongings including this.
 There's something relaxed and candid about it, and the photographer captured a nice moment; an artist focused on creating.
 By 1950, Riley was using the name "Dickson Hall."
 He'd already used several names by this time.
 In 1947 he recorded for the Signature label under the name Rex Cross, probably because he was still under contract to Majestic.

 It's curious that Victor wanted an autographed picture from his own brother, perhaps it was a humorous exchange.
 Victor recounted a story about how he saw Riley perform at Carnegie Hall, and that after the show, he'd gone backstage to see him.
 "It was a scene, a line of women waiting to meet him," Victor said.
 Perhaps Vic had to wait in the line to get the photograph.

-I mentioned in part 24 of this blog that I'd tell the story of how I met my uncle Victor the first time.
-It was when I was a little girl in Hollywood.
+I met Victor in Hollywood when I was a little girl.
 It's a hazy memory, but my mother confirmed the details not long ago.
-I was walking with my parents on Vine Street in Hollywood when an elegant couple (dance partners, they are pictured below) came up behind us, the man tapped my father on the shoulder.
+I was walking with my parents on Vine Street when an elegant couple (dance partners, pictured below) came up behind us.
+The man tapped my father on the shoulder.
 Dad whirled around, stunned and confused.

 The elegant man paused, waiting for a response, then said, "Richard, it's me, Victor."
 After a blank look from my father, the elegant man added, "your brother."
-I was six years-old, and had never heard anyone call my father by the name Richard, and I'd never met any of my father's relations.
+I was around six, and had never heard anyone call my father by the name Richard, and I'd never met any of my father's relations.

 After that brief encounter, we parted ways.
 My father didn't invite his own brother to our apartment, although we lived nearby.
-After that meeting on the sidewalk, I wouldn't see Victor again until 2008, when he was struggling with serious health issues.
+I wouldn't see Victor again until 2008, when he was struggling with serious health issues.
 He died while I was on the plane ride east, to see him a second time.

 Riley was 33 years-old in 1951.
 His notes state that he traveled to San Francisco, Los Angeles, and San Diego, then off to Tucson, Arizona, Dodge City, Kansas, Kansas City, MO., New Orleans, Chicago, Minneapolis, then back to New York City.
 He doesn't say what he was doing in those places, perhaps he was just making himself scarce.
 He did have a long term, on and off again affair with a woman in San Diego.
 He lived with a girl in Fort Wayne.
 He was also in Knoxville doing a guest shot on a network.
 From his notes: